Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### waterfallFXModule
 Optional (but highly recommended) Waterfall effects module

+# WBICircularizationStates

+Circularization states for auto-circularization.

+## Fields

+### doNotCircularize
+Don't circularize.
+### needsCircularization
+Orbit needs to be circularized.
+### hasBeenCircularized
+Orbit has been circularized
+### canBeCircularized
+Orbit can be circularized.

 # WBIWarpEngine

 The Warp Engine is designed to propel a vessel faster than light.
 It requires WarpCapacity That is produced by WBIWarpCoil part modules. ` MODULE { name = WBIWarpEngine ...Standard engine parameters here... moduleDescription = Enables fater than light travel. bowShockTransformName = bowShock minPlanetaryRadius = 3.0 displacementImpulse = 100 planetarySOISpeedCurve { key = 1 0.1 ... key = 0.1 0.005 } warpCurve { key = 1 0 key = 10 1 ... key = 1440 10 } waterfallEffectController = warpEffectController waterfallWarpEffectsCurve { key = 0 0 ... key = 1.5 1 } textureModuleID = WarpCore } `